Racer159/jackal/examples/yolo/README.md

 :::note

-The cluster does not need to have the Zarf init package installed or any other Zarf-related bootstrapping.
+The cluster does not need to have the Jackal init package installed or any other Jackal-related bootstrapping.

 :::